CosmoLike/cocoa/README.md

 ### Through docker (best if you dislike conda)

 Docker installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
-Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a reasonably straightforward process, but it does require `sudo` privileges (see the [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).
+Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a reasonably straightforward process, but it does require `sudo` privileges (see Docker's [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).

   On macOS, type: